AlexanderAtalay/blender-tracts/README.md

 # Blender Tracts
-### Create Stunning Tractography Visualizations in Blender
+### Create Stunning Tractography Visualizations in Blender with Ease

 ![alt text](https://github.com/AlexanderAtalay/blender-tracts/blob/main/resources/blender_tracts_banner.jpg "Superior-Inferior Streamlines Isolated and Visualized with Blender Tracts")

 Verson 1.0.0

 Blender Tracts is a lightweight Blender add-on that allows you to visualize tractography data as mesh streamlines with endless customization.
-Streamlines can either be loaded in and sampled directly from a .tck file or from a .txt file where every line is a list of lists containing the three-dimensional coordinates of each streamline control point.
+Streamlines can either be loaded in and sampled directly from a .tck file or from a .txt file where every line is a list of lists containing the three-dimensional coordinates of streamline control points.
 This allows pre-indexed sampling, which will be useful when Blender Tracts allows for scalar support in the near future.

 Blender Tracts assigns each streamline to a set of geometry nodes that allows them to behave like a class, allowing for full customizability of the shape, smoothing, radius, etc of each individual tract.
 By default, the streamlines are colored as RGB based on the orientation of their tangent (green: anterior-posterior, red: medial-lateral, blue: superior-inferior).